2002 National Drug Control Strategy

 Introduction

-In December 2001, the University of Michigan released its annual survey, Monitoring the Future, which measures drug use among American youth.
 Very little had changed from the previous year�s report; most indicators were flat.
 The report generated little in the way of public comment.

 Yet what Monitoring the Future had to say was deeply disturbing.
 Though drug use among our Nation�s 8th, 10th, and 12th graders remains stable, it nevertheless is at levels that are close to record highs.
 More than 50 percent of our high school seniors experimented with illegal drugs at least once prior to graduation.
-And, during the month prior to the survey, 25 percent of seniors used illegal drugs, and 32 percent reported being drunk at least once.
+And, during the month prior to the survey, 25 percent of seniors

 This situation is not new.
 Indeed, drug use among our young people has hovered at unacceptably high levels for most of the past decade.
 As in the 1960s and 1970s, drug use has once again become all too accepted by our youth.

-As self-styled drug policy "reformers" never tire of pointing out, people who use marijuana or cocaine once or twice do not invariably graduate to a life of drug addiction�just as not every teenager who drives drunk ends up in the emergency room.
+of drug addiction�just as not every teenager who drives drunk ends up in the emergency room.
 Yet a large percentage do in fact remain drug users.
-Recent data from Columbia University�s National Center on Addiction and Substance Abuse show that roughly 60 percent of children who try cocaine and LSD during high school are still using drugs at graduation.
+Recent data from Columbia University�s National Center on Addiction and Substance

 Therein lies the enormous challenge for our Nation.
 Drug use among today�s teenagers threatens to reverberate for years to come in areas as disparate as crime rates, the success of our Nation�s colleges, the productivity of our industrial base, and the cohesiveness of our families.

-That the individual consequences of drug use can be deadly is now well accepted—progress over decades past when drugs were held out as a door to enlightenment, or, at the least, a harmless diversion.
+to enlightenment, or, at the least, a harmless diversion.
 But the consequences for society are no less serious.
 Although it is not fashionable to say so in some circles, tolerance of drug use is particularly corrosive for any self-governing people.

 Democracies can flourish only when their citizens value their freedom and embrace personal responsibility.
 Drug use erodes the individual�s capacity to pursue both ideals.
-It diminishes the individual�s capacity to operate effectively in many of life�s spheres—as a student, a parent, a spouse, an employee—even as a coworker or fellow motorist.
+It diminishes the individual�s capacity to operate effectively in many of life�s spheresas a student, a parent, a spouse, an employeeeven as a coworker or fellow motorist.
 And, while some claim it represents an expression of individual autonomy, drug use is in fact inimical to personal freedom, producing a reduced capacity to participate in the life of the community and the promise of America.

 NATIONAL DRUG CONTROL STRATEGY GOALS

-Two-Year Goals:
+Two-Year Goals: |

-A 10 percent reduction in current use of illegal drugs by the 12–17 age group
+A 10 percent reduction in current use of illegal drugs by the 1217 age group

 A 10 percent reduction in current use of illegal drugs by adults age 18 and older

-Five-Year Goals:
+Five-Year Goals: |

-A 25 percent reduction in current use of illegal drugs by the 12–17 age group
+A 25 percent reduction in current use of illegal drugs by the 1217 age group

 A 25 percent reduction in current use of illegal drugs by adults age 18 and older